socketio/socket.io-client-swift/README.md

 case HandleQueue(dispatch_queue_t) // The dispatch queue that handlers are run on.
 Default is the main queue. case VoipEnabled(Bool) // Only use this option if you're using the client with VoIP services.
 Changes the way the WebSocket is created.
 Default is false case Secure(Bool) // If the connection should use TLS.
-Default is false.
+Default is false. case SelfSigned(Bool) // Sets WebSocket.selfSignedSSL (Don't do this, iOS will yell at you)

 ```
 Methods